open/close all folders

 - Punch Clock Hero: A few episodes establish that Parker's days as a burglar aren't quite behind him.
 Arguably the most prominent example is in "Vault Of Death".
 Upon hearing there was an problem at the bank, he believes it to be a robbery conducted by an old cellmate (when Parker was convict) nicknamed Light Fingered Fred.
 Parker is unwilling to foil the plans of whom he considers an old friend and attempts to divert Penelope and Lord Silton away from the bank.
 The actual emergency was that a member of staff, Lambert, was trapped in the vault with the air was being pumped out and the bank needed the one key that could open the vault.
 Even though he didn't know it, Parker's diversions could very nearly have cost Lambert his life.

 - The Rat: Still has many connections with the underworld that come in handy.

 - Satellite Character: His character revolves entirely around Her Ladyship.
 He rarely has interactions with anyone else.

-Voiced by: Ray Barrett (series and Thunderbirds Are Go), Gary Files (Thunderbird 6)A mysterious terrorist with Psychic Powers and a perchant for masquerade who lives in a palace, deep in the jungles of Southeast Asia.
+Voiced by: Ray Barrett (series and Thunderbirds Are Go), Gary Files (Thunderbird 6); Played by Ben KingsleyA mysterious terrorist with Psychic Powers and a penchant for masquerade who lives in a palace, deep in the jungles of Southeast Asia.
 He violently opposes International Rescue and will put everyone and everything in danger to steal their secret technologies.
 He often works alone, but has been known to sell his services to even greater and more mysterious powers.